cccu-uk/U10130_FCP_Practicals/content/Arduino8BitBinaryCounter/Ardunino8BitBinaryCounter.md

 \\[ 1 0 1 0 \\]

-So therefore decimal `10' is 1010 in binary form.
+Therefore, decimal `10' is 1010 in binary form.

 The binary number 11011011 is converted to decimal form like so: